limpyd/redis-limpyd/doc/models.rst

 The pk will be created with the first field.
 It's important to know that we do not store any concept of "model", each field is totally independent, thought the keys to save them in Redis_ are based on the object's pk.
 So you can have 50 fields in a model and save only one of them.

 Another really important thing to know is that when you create/retrieve an object, there is absolutely no data stored in it.
-Each time you access data via a field, the data is fetched from Redis_, except if you use the Cache_ (actually activated by default)
+Each time you access data via a field, the data is fetched from Redis_.

 Model attributes
 ================